 Before publication, SAGE requires the author as the rights holder to sign a Journal Contributor’s Publishing Agreement.
 SAGE’s Journal Contributor’s Publishing Agreement is an exclusive licence agreement which means that the author retains copyright in the work but grants SAGE the sole and exclusive right and licence to publish for the full legal term of copyright.
 Exceptions may exist where an assignment of copyright is required or preferred by a proprietor other than SAGE.
 In this case copyright in the work will be assigned from the author to the society.
 For more information please visit the SAGE Author Gateway

 Journal of Health Psychology offers optional open access publishing via the SAGE Choice programme.
-For more information please visit the SAGE Choice website.
-For information on funding body compliance, and depositing your article in repositories, please visit SAGE Publishing Policies on our Journal Author Gateway.
+For more information on Open Access publishing options at SAGE please visit SAGE Open Access.
+For information on funding body compliance, and depositing your article in repositories, please visit SAGE’s Author Archiving and Re-Use Guidelines and Publishing Policies.

 From the 1st July 2020, Journal of Health Psychology requires all authors to make their data fully accessible for all empirical research submitted to the journal for publication, and will only consider manuscripts which follow an open publication model with M = Mandatory, I = Inclusion (of), R = Raw, D = Data (MIRD).
 According to the MIRD model, all contributions of new qualitative and quantitative studies must fully document and share the raw data collected by the author(s) or their data collection team together with full details of the analytical procedures used.
 All data and analytical procedures must be sufficiently well described to enable a third party with the appropriate level of expertise to replicate the data analyses.